|

 Plants

-Have Very High Efficiencies, Low Fuel Costs & Low Emissions
+Have Very High Efficiencies, Low Fuel Costs & Low Emissions and

-The Effective Heat Rate is Approximately
+The Effective Heat Rate for the CHP System below is

 The CHP System